At-Will Employment and Wrongful Termination

 - An administrative rule

-- Other state policies.
+- Other state policies

 Implied Contract Exception

 An implied contract forms when the employer makes certain oral or written representations to the employee regarding job security or disciplinary procedures.
+There are other things the court will consider when determining if an implied contract exists.

 More than half the states recognize the implied contract exception.